DistroHopper39B/NTATV/Docs/Guide.md

 ```
 qemu-system-i386 -enable-kvm -m 2048 -hda appletv_windows.img -cdrom /path/to/windowsxp.iso -boot d -device usb-ehci,id=ehci -device usb-kbd
 ```
 For macOS, replace `-enable-kvm` with `-accel hvf`.
-For Windows, there's a few ways to set hardware accelerated virtualization up.
+For Windows, there are a few ways to set hardware accelerated virtualization up.
 I've never used QEMU on Windows, so you can look it up.
 Alternatively, you could use VirtualBox for the install, but if you do, **you must enable PAE/NX in VirtualBox settings.
 IF YOU DON'T YOU WILL REGRET IT.
 DON'T ASK ME HOW I KNOW THIS, AND DON'T ASK ME HOW MANY MONTHS I WASTED ON THIS PROJECT UNTIL I FIGURED THIS OUT.**

 Once you get to the partition list, instead of pressing Enter like usual, press C to create a new partition.
 Make your new partition at least 20MB smaller than the full size of the disk; I usually leave a bit more room than that.